 I am Regents’ Professor of Cognitive Science Emerita at the Georgia Institute of Technology and Visiting Scholar, Learning Sciences, the Harvard Graduate School of Education.
 I am a member of the Mind, Brain, and Behavior Program, Harvard University.
 I have served as President of the Cognitive Science Society and on the Governing Board; on the Governing Board of the Philosophy of Science Association; and as Chair of Section L: Philosophy and History of Science of the American Association for the Advancement of Science, and on its Steering and Nominations Committees and as a Member of Council.

-I am honored to have been elected a Fellow of the Cognitive Science Society, a Fellow of the American Association for the Advancement of Science, and a Foreign Member of the Royal Netherlands Academy of Arts and Sciences.
-In 2011 I received the Inaugural Patrick Suppes Prize in Philosophy of Science by the American Philosophical Society and in 2012, along with my co-authors, the William James Book Award by the American Psychological Association.
-In 2019 I was awarded an Honorary Doctorate from the National and Kapodistrian University of Athens.
+I am honored to have been elected a Fellow of the Cognitive Science Society, a Distinguished Fellow of the American Association for the Advancement of Science, and a Foreign Member of the Royal Netherlands Academy of Arts and Sciences.
+In 2011 I received the Inaugural Patrick Suppes Prize in Philosophy of Science from the American Philosophical Society and in 2012, along with my co-authors, the William James Book Award from the American Psychological Association.
+In 2019 I was awarded an Honorary Doctorate of Philosophy from the National and Kapodistrian University of Athens.

 selected interviews